zhangchl007/MCW-App-modernization/WDS/Whiteboard design session trainer guide - App modernization.md

 Before conducting your first whiteboard design session:

--   Read the Student Guide (including the case study) and Trainer Guide.
+-   Read the Student guide (including the case study) and Trainer Guide.

 -   Become familiar with all key points and activities.